MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-pack-faq.md

 **Can I recycle the old cartridge after installing the Surface Hub 3 Pack?**

 - Yes.
-You can use the return label included in the packaging for Surface Hub 3 Pack to send your old cartridge to Microsoft for recycling, if desired.
+You can use the return label included in the packaging for the Surface Hub 3 Pack to send your old cartridge to Microsoft for recycling, if desired.

 ## References